waqarabbas123/Responsive_Navbar/README.md

-This is the simple navbar using only html and css
+This is the resoponsive Navbar using html an css only